Bakken aan de Bar, by IJf Blokker

 Later TV career

-Later in his career Blokker managed to avoid being pigeonholed as Barend Servet.
+Later in his acting career, Blokker managed to avoid being pigeonholed as Barend Servet.
 He acted in several TV shows, stage plays, audio plays, films and did Dutch synchronisation of foreign children's TV series.
-Between 1980 and 1983 the actor hosted the nature documentary series 'Puur Natuur' on the VPRO, alternating with Adeline van Lier.
-The show didn't spent attention to fauna and flora alone, but also to biological farming and cattle breeding.
-Blokker played the shy Mr. Smit in the children's TV series 'Mevrouw Ten Kate' (1987-1991), broadcast on what would later become 'Villa Achterwerk'.
+Between 1980 and 1983, the actor hosted the nature documentary series 'Puur Natuur' on the VPRO, alternating with Adeline van Lier.
+The show didn't spend attention to fauna and flora alone, but also to biological farming and cattle breeding.
+Blokker played the shy Mr. Smit in the children's TV series 'Mevrouw Ten Kate' (1987-1991), broadcast on what later became the 'Villa Achterwerk' series.

 Harry Touw and IJf Blokker, drawn by Blokker for the cover of the 'Bakken Aan De Bar' compilation.